-European General Data Protection Regulation (GDPR)
+EU General Data Protection Regulation (GDPR)

-The European Union General Data Protection Regulation (GDPR), effective May 25, 2018, is designed to protect the privacy of personal data of citizens of the European Union (EU) or people residing in the EU (called Data Subjects in the GDPR regulation) regardless of the physical location of the EU citizen.
+The European Union General Data Protection Regulation (GDPR), effective May 25, 2018, is designed to protect the privacy of personal data of citizens of the European Union (EU) or people residing in the EU (called Data Subjects in the GDPR) regardless of the physical location of the EU citizen.
 (Read more about GDPR here: https://gdpr.eu/what-is-gdpr/).
 Any organization inside or outside of the European Union that processes or controls data of citizens of the European Union or of people whom are residing in the European Union is subject to the GDPR.
 Click for GDPR facts: https://gdpr.eu/tag/gdpr/

 Iowa Lakes Community College collects, processes, records, stores, and disseminates a person’s personal data for the specific and legitimate purpose of performing college functions, processes, reporting, and compliance of legal obligations.

 Iowa Lakes only uses your information for academic and regulatory purposes.
-Iowa Lakes does not sell student information to third-parties.
+Iowa Lakes does not sell student information to third parties.

-The GDPR provides “limited exceptions to the consent rule, such as legal requirements or protection of vital interests of the data subject” Learn more at https://gdpr.eu/faq/.
+The GDPR provides “limited exceptions to the consent rule, such as legal requirements or protection of vital interests of the data subject.”
+Learn more at https://gdpr.eu/faq/.

 Iowa Lakes Community College will not share your personal information with third parties except as required by law, as necessary to protect the college’s interests, and with vendors contracted by the college who have agreed to keep this information confidential.